How to Look Your Best for the Job Interview and Beyond

-Why Job Interview Attire is Important
+Why Healthcare Job Interview Attire is Important

-Additionally, with certain looks comes certain stereotypes.2 Whether right or wrong, these stereotypes can occur on subconscious levels.
+Additionally, with certain looks come certain stereotypes.2 Whether right or wrong, these stereotypes can occur on subconscious levels.
 Thus, choosing clothing that influences a more positive response can help influence the interviewer’s decision as to who to offer the job.

-Following a few basic guidelines when selecting what you’re going to wear at the job interview can help you make a good first impression while also boosting your confidence.
+Following a few basic guidelines when selecting what you’re going to wear at the healthcare job interview can help you make a good first impression while also boosting your confidence.

 Choose Professional Attire

 In today’s age, it’s not uncommon to have more relaxed working environments.
 This can make you wonder whether your interview attire should be professional or casual.
 According to The Balance, professional clothing is generally the better choice.3 Traditionally masculine professional attire means wearing a suit or a sweater over a button-down shirt paired with dress pants.
-Feminine attire in a professional setting can include a suit, a dress, or pairing a blouse and dress pants.
+Feminine attire in a professional setting can include a suit, a dress, or pairing a blouse with dress pants.

 Stay Neutral (With a Splash of Color)

 Current fashion trends may involve wearing loud colors with bold prints.
-However, CareerBuilder warns that choosing this type of clothing can result in the interviewer focusing more on your attire than on you, the job applicant.4 Keeping your clothing simple means sticking primarily with neutral colors, which typically include various shades of brown, grey, or blue, in addition to the ever-classic black.
+However, CareerBuilder warns that choosing this type of clothing can result in the interviewer focusing more on your attire than on you, the job applicant.4 Keeping your healthcare job interview clothing simple means sticking primarily with neutral colors, which typically include various shades of brown, grey, or blue, in addition to the ever-classic black.
 If you want to show your personality, this site recommends giving your outfit a splash of color with “subtle accessories.”
 Jewelry, handbags, and briefcases would all fall into this category.

 Conservative Wins Over Provocative